controversies-of-science/controversy-scripts/README.md

 These would be set in a file like `.profile` or `.bash_profile` in your root (if you are using a Linux-based machine).

+## S3 Uploads

+Any script which involves a non-deploy upload to S3 will require access to programmatic AWS credentials (typically stored in text file at `~/.aws/credentials`).
+These S3-based scripts will check for a profile there named `controversy`.

+It's also important to properly set the IAM policy for the user that corresponds to that key:

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Effect": "Allow",
+                "Action": "s3:*",
+                "Resource": "*"
+            }
+        ]
+    }

+The S3 bucket itself should have the policy:

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "AllowPublicRead",
+                "Effect": "Allow",
+                "Principal": {
+                    "AWS": "*"
+                },
+                "Action": "s3:GetObject",
+                "Resource": "arn:aws:s3:::controversy-cards-images/*"
+            }
+        ]
+    }

 ## Build

 Any changes made to the scripts need to be built with Babel before running: